htcondor/htcondor/docs/version-history/stable-release-series-86.rst

    of this attribute was changed after the job was submitted. :ticket:`6396`
 -  Fixed a bug that rarely caused slurm jobs to be held.
-When slurm reports memory utilization and it is a multiple of 1024k, Slurm uses the ’M’ suffix.
-The parsing logic was extended to also interpret the ’M’, ’G’, ’T’, and ’P’ suffixes for memory utilization. :ticket:`6431`
+When slurm reports memory utilization and it is a multiple of 1024k, Slurm uses the 'M' suffix.
+The parsing logic was extended to also interpret the 'M', 'G', 'T', and 'P' suffixes for memory utilization. :ticket:`6431`
 -  The condor-bosco RPM ensures the *rsync* is installed as required by the Bosco scripts. :ticket:`6439`
 -  To avoid unnecessary transfers when ``copy_to_spool`` is set in the